Wellfield railway station: The Hartlepool Dock and Railway

-In 1846, the newly formed York & Newcastle Railway (Y&NR) took out a lease on the HD&R which was ratified by an Act of 22 July 1848, from which point the line was operated by the York, Newcastle & Berwick Railway (YN&BR) (the successor to the Y&NR).
+In 1846, the newly formed York and Newcastle Railway (Y&NR) took out a lease on the HD&R which was ratified by the York, Newcastle, and Berwick Railway (Hartlepool Dock and Railway, &c.
+Leasing) Act 1848 (11 & 12 Vict. c. lxxxi) of 22 July 1848, from which point the line was operated by the York, Newcastle and Berwick Railway (YN&BR) (the successor to the Y&NR).
 On the 31 July 1854, the YN&BR was amalgamated with other companies to form the North Eastern Railway.

 The NER made several improvements to line during the 1870s, including the opening of a chord in 1877 that allowed passenger trains to continue beyond Haswell to Sunderland by continuing onto the route of the D&SR. One of the most significant of these improvements involved the realignment of the 1 in 34 incline at Bank, in 1874, to allow locomotives to replace rope haulage on this stretch of the line, though it still remained problematic for trains using the line.

 The NER Castle Eden Branch Line and the opening of the station

-In 1872, the NER gained parliamentary powers to construct a line from Bowesfield Junction (where it joined the route of Stockton & Darlington Railway) to Wellfield Junction (on the route of the HD&R, just to the south of the future Wellfield station) (known as the Castle Eden Branch Line) and opened the line in stages, with the section north of Carlton Junction (where the line crossed the route of the Clarence Railway) opening to freight traffic on 1 August 1878.
+In 1872, the NER gained powers in the North Eastern Railway Act 1872 (35 & 36 Vict. c. cxli) to construct a line from Bowesfield Junction (where it joined the route of Stockton and Darlington Railway) to Wellfield Junction (on the route of the HD&R, just to the south of the future Wellfield station) (known as the Castle Eden Branch Line) and opened the line in stages, with the section north of Carlton Junction (where the line crossed the route of the Clarence Railway) opening to freight traffic on 1 August 1878.
 This new line provided an alternative route from Teesside to the north, bypassing Hesleden Bank.
 Local passenger trains were eventually introduced on 1 March 1880, utilising the former Clarence Railway route from Stockton-on-Tees station to reach Carlton Junction before taking the new line to Wellfield Junction and initially continued over the route of the HD&R to Thornley station.
 Two years later Wellfield station was opened, a short distance to the north of the junction, primarily as an interchange station to allow passengers from the line to Stockton to connect with trains to Sunderland and Hartlepool.